Our Services

 People also come to Hospice when they are approaching death.

-In some circumstances people may be referred whilst still undergoing treatment – e.g. radiotherapy for symptom management, or recovery following palliative chemotherapy.
+In some circumstances, people may be referred while still undergoing treatment, e.g., radiotherapy for symptom management or recovery following palliative chemotherapy.